William Tecumseh Sherman: Shiloh

-Despite being caught unprepared by the attack, Sherman rallied his division and conducted an orderly, fighting retreat that helped avert a disastrous Union rout.
-Sherman proved instrumental to mounting the successful Union counterattack of the following day, April 7, 1862.
+Sherman proved instrumental to mounting the successful Union counterattack of the following day, April 7.
 At Shiloh, Sherman was wounded twice—in the hand and shoulder—and had three horses shot out from under him.
-His performance was praised by Grant and Halleck and after the battle he was promoted to major general of volunteers, effective May 1, 1862.
+His performance was praised by Grant and Halleck, and after the battle he was promoted to major general of volunteers, effective May 1.
 This success contributed greatly to raising Sherman's spirits and changing his personal outlook on the Civil War and his role in it.
 According to Sherman's biographer Robert O'Connell, "Shiloh marked the turning point of his life."

-In late April a Union force of 100,000 men under Halleck's leadership, with Grant relegated to second-in-command, began advancing slowly against Corinth.
+In late April, a Union force of 100,000 men under Halleck, with Grant relegated to second-in-command, began advancing slowly against Corinth.
 Sherman commanded the division on the extreme right of the Union's right wing (under George Henry Thomas).
-Shortly after the Union forces occupied Corinth on May 30, Sherman persuaded Grant not to resign from his command, despite the serious difficulties he was having with Halleck.
+Shortly after the Union forces occupied Corinth on May 30, Sherman persuaded Grant not to resign his command, despite the serious difficulties he was having with Halleck.
 Sherman offered Grant an example from his own life: "Before the battle of Shiloh, I was cast down by a mere newspaper assertion of 'crazy', but that single battle gave me new life, and I'm now in high feather."
 He told Grant that, if he remained in the army, "some happy accident might restore you to favor and your true place".
 In July, Grant's situation improved when Halleck left for the East to become general-in-chief.
 Sherman then became the military governor of occupied Memphis.